louis-/apple-remote-panasonic-tv/README.md

 # apple-remote-panasonic-tv

+> Purpose

 Use an Apple remote (https://support.apple.com/en-bh/HT200131) on a Panasonic Viera TV.

 > Mockup